codacy/codacy-detekt/docs/description/LateinitUsage.md

 # LateinitUsage

-Turn on this rule to flag usages of the lateinit modifier.
+Reports usages of the lateinit modifier.

 Using lateinit for property initialization can be error-prone and the actual initialization is not guaranteed.
 Try using constructor injection or delegation to initialize properties.